-- Ibogaine treatment does not address the multi faceted layers that can cause addiction.
-Neither does it show and individual a constructive path to living life free from alcohol and drugs.
+- Ibogaine treatment does not address the multi-faceted layers that can cause addiction.
+Neither does it show an individual a constructive path to living life free from alcohol and drugs.

 - Many Ibogaine treatment centres are unregulated by the appropriate governing bodies.

 - Many Ibogaine treatment clinics do not correctly triage individuals in preparation for treatment and do not follow on with any aftercare.
 These clinics are extremely dangerous.

 There is a huge lack of research around the safety of the drug’s use.
 If you are considering Ibogaine treatment for drug addiction, please ensure that you thoroughly research the drug and the Ibogaine clinic that you are considering attending to undergo Ibogaine treatment.